 25. Instead of meeting in the pub or expensive restaurants, host a pot luck supper.
 Everybody brings a dish and something to drink.
 In my experience you end up with fabulous food and relaxed company.
 No one has been slaving over a hot stove all day nor is anybody worrying about the bill.

-26. If you don’t have a freezer, then get one!
+26. If you don’t have a freezer, then get one.
+They can save money.
 It doesn’t need to be new and you might even find one on Freecycle.
 Don’t thrown leftovers away, freeze them.
 Bits of pieces of meat and veg can be turned into soups, added to casseroles or made into pie filling.
 If you see meat or fish on offer, stock up and freeze.
 For me, freezing the glut I grow in the garden is essential, giving me free fruit and veg up to Christmas and beyond.

-27. Never go shopping on an empty stomach and always take a list (and stick to it!!)
+27. Never go shopping on an empty stomach and always take a list (then stick to it!!)

 28. Plan your meals for the week.
 Breakfast and lunch plans tend to be fairly loose, but I always know what we are having for dinner.
 This means we don’t waste food, we aren’t tempted by takeaways because we haven’t got anything in and I can prepare in advance so save time too.